 Handling Competition Pressure With Mental Strength

 “Pressure creates tension, and when you’re tense, you want to get your task over and done with as fast as possible.
-The competitive environmentmore you hurry in golf, the worse you probably will play, which leads to even heavier pressure and greater pressure.
+The more you hurry in golf, the worse you probably will play, which leads to even heavier pressure and greater pressure.
 To avoid this vicious circle, I’ll take a couple of deep breaths and quickly review why I’m doing what I’m doing.
 Basically, I’m doing it because, win or lose, I enjoy playing golf and competing.
 This usually eases any mental tension I’m feeling by re-establishing my perspective on victory and defeat in relation to life in the whole.” —Jack Nicklaus, PGA Golfer

 Do you tend to perform better on the practice range vs. a competitive round of golf?